martonmiklos/sailfish-ble-rc/README.md

 https://github.com/martonmiklos/sailfish-ble-rc/blob/master/bburago_rc_car.cpp#L81

 The battery notification is sent periodically through the "00002a19-0000-1000-8000-00805f9b34fb" characteristic in a single byte in percentage format.
 (You need to enable notifications to this characteristics see: [here]](https://github.com/martonmiklos/sailfish-ble-rc/blob/master/bburago_rc_car.cpp#L112))

-## Issues
-I got random disconnects on SFOS which investigation is still ongoing.
-See: https://forum.sailfishos.org/c/app-development/5